bugzilla/bugzilla/docs/en/rst/using/filing.rst

    should know in order to reproduce the problem, and make sure your description of the problem is explicit and clear enough.
-   When you think your bug report is ready to go, the last step is to click the ``Submit Bug`` button to add your report into the database.
+   When you think your bug report is ready to go, the last step is to click the :guilabel:`Submit Bug` button to add your report into the database.

 .. _cloning-a-bug: